 Perfect fitting Bra

 The perfect well-fitted bra should have the whole breast in each cup without any bulging, or any excess space in the front part of the cups.

-The bra should support the breast totally and should remain in place even if bra strap is slipped off the shoulders, also it should be rest easily on ribcage while you can easily slip two fingers in it at the back.
+The bra should support the breast totally and should remain in place even if the bra strap is slipped off the shoulders, also it should be rest easily on the ribcage while you can easily slip two fingers in it at the back.